Dilum-IR/Jobsearcher/README.md

 ## API Integration

-- The app integrates with a backend API (mock or real) to fetch job listings and search results.
+- The app integrates with a backend(Rapid API) to fetch job listings and search results.
 - The API should support endpoints for fetching popular jobs, nearby jobs, and job search.